mhpaler/ets/docs/key-concepts.md

 }
 ```

 CTAGs are created automatically during content tagging, capturing attribution data in the process.
-They can also be minted individually.
+They can also be created independently of the tagging process.

-Once turned into a CTAG, any future use or reference to its tag string will map to its Id.
-There are no restrictions placed on CTAGs by ETS; any Publisher can "use" any CTAG from the universe of CTAGs.
+Once turned into a CTAG, any future use or reference to a tag string will map to its Id.
+There are no restrictions placed on the use of CTAGs; any Publisher can "use" any CTAG from the universe of CTAGs.

 New CTAG tokens are transferred to ETS upon minting to be held for safekeeping.
 The current plan holds for releasing CTAGs to the public via an english style auction, though is no timeline or schedule for this on the roadmap.